-Tom Long has been a driving coach and instructor for more than a decade, working at all levels of motorsports, including lapping day enthusiasts, amateur racers and upcoming drivers in the professional ranks.
-Coaching clients like Tyler Cooke, Britt Casey, Jr. and Devin Jones have all gone on to professional success, and younger drivers such as Ashton Harrison, Will Cox and Harrison Burton are well on their way to promising careers.
+Tom Long has been a driving coach and instructor for more than a decade, working with clients at all levels of motorsports, including lapping day enthusiasts, amateur racers, and upcoming drivers in the professional ranks.
+Coaching clients like Tyler Cooke, Ashton Harrison, and Harrison Burton have all gone on to professional success, and younger drivers such as Will Cox and Elias De La Torre are well on their way to promising careers.

 While best known for his expertise at local tracks like Virginia International Raceway and Road Atlanta, Tom also has extensive, current experience at tracks throughout the United States.
 As a driver for Mazda Motorsports in the IMSA WeatherTech SportsCar Series, Tom visits the top race tracks each year for competition and testing.